picturamundi/keyboard-layouts/README.md

 ## Installation

-Select the layout you wish to install from the list of `.zip` files above, then click the download button on the top right or the `view raw` link.
+Select the layout you wish to install from the list of `.zip` files above or by clicking on the relevant heading in this document, then click the download button on the top right or the `view raw` link.
 Unzipping the downloaded archive will reveal a file with the `.bundle`extension.

 Bundles need to be placed in the `/Library/Keyboard Layouts` directory.